DominikDoom/a1111-sd-webui-tagcomplete/README.md

 For example, editing `atago (azur lane)`, it would be replaced with e.g. `taihou (azur lane), lane)`, since the script currently doesn't see the second part of the bracket as the same tag.
 So in those cases you should delete the old tag beforehand.

 ### Wildcard & Embedding support
 Autocompletion also works with wildcard files used by [this script](https://github.com/jtkelm2/stable-diffusion-webui-1/blob/master/scripts/wildcards.py) of the same name (demo video further down).
 This enables you to either insert categories to be replaced by the script, or even replace them with the actual wildcard file content in the same step.
+Wildcards are searched for in every extension folder as well as the `scripts/wildcards` folder to support legacy versions.
+This means that you can combine wildcards from multiple extensions.
+Nested folders are also supported if you have grouped your wildcards in that way.

 It also scans the embeddings folder and displays completion hints for the names of all .pt and .bin files inside if you start typing `<`.
 Note that some normal tags also use < in Kaomoji (like ">_<" for example), so the results will contain both.

-Both are now enabled by default and scan the `/embeddings` and `/scripts/wildcards` folders automatically.

 ## Screenshots
 Demo video (with keyboard navigation):